Edited by Mark Anderson, Amber Hildebrandt, Cathryn Reher & Suzanne Scheller

 – Laurie Hanson

-The Planning Process: Surrogate and Supported Decision-Making and Basic Estate Planning
+The Planning Process: Surrogate, Substitute, and Supported Decision-Making and Basic Estate Planning

 Introduction; Financial Management; Health Care Management; Supported Decision-Making; Planning for Death; Appendix A – Minnesota Statutory Short Form Power of Attorney; Appendix B – Minnesota Bankers Association Legal Compliance Bulletin LC-7-2006